PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-Behind-the-Scenes.md

 ---
 layout: post
-title: "Behind the Scenes of the 'Behind the Scenes'"
+title: "Behind the Scenes of the `Behind the Scenes`"
 date: 2017-02-27 00:00:00 +0000
 categories: presenting talks elastic-stack github
 published: true